-Under California law, you must have been driving the car to be convicted of DUI, which means having moved it any distance whatsoever2.
-There is no requirement that the engine even be on.
 For example, a car can roll in neutral and you will be considered as having driven it or moved only a few inches3.

 There are other quirks in the law that can nab someone who may not even be in the driver’s seat.
 If you allow your front seat passenger who is intoxicated to steer for you, that individual can be prosecuted for a DUI4.